Enter the New England classic—Blueberry Slump! (or Blueberry Grunt if you're from some parts)

 Make a well in the center and add the milk.
 Mix together with a fork or wooden spoon just until the dough comes together.
 Form it into a ball.
 It should be rather shaggy.
 Do not knead or over work it or the dumplings will be tough.

-2 Heat the blueberries: Place the blueberries, sugar, cinnamon, nutmeg, lemon juice, lemon zest, and water into a medium (2 quart) saucepan.
+Place the blueberries, sugar, cinnamon, nutmeg, lemon juice, lemon zest, and water into a medium (2 quart) saucepan.
 Stir so that the berries are well coated with everything.
 Heat on high heat until the berries start to boil.

-3 Add the dumplings: When the blueberry mixture is boiling, pull off clumps of dumpling dough from the ball of dough and place on top of the berries.
+When the blueberry mixture is boiling, pull off clumps of dumpling dough from the ball of dough and place on top of the berries.
 You should have enough dough for 6 dumplings, so portion accordingly.

-4 Cover and cook: Cover the pan, and lower the heat to maintain a low simmer.
+Cover the pan, and lower the heat to maintain a low simmer.
 Cook for 25 minutes.

 Do not uncover to peek at the dumplings while cooking!
 The dumplings need the steady steam and pressure from being covered to cook properly so they are light and fluffy.

-5 Serve: Portion into individual serving bowls and top with vanilla ice cream or whipping cream.
+Portion into individual serving bowls and top with vanilla ice cream or whipping cream.